This is the online version of the Slate Work documentation.

 Just as importantly, due to the crude nature of the Iotic Door, it may only hold "simple" iotas; therefore lists (and any player references as well) can not be stored.

-Finally, if I adorn a Scrying Len, I may see the iota this stores.
+Finally, if I adorn a Scrying Lens, I may see the iota this stores.

 Click to show recipes Click to hide recipes